Witch trials in Latvia and Estonia: Witch trials

 The population of Livonia did believe in sorcery as such, but seldom in witchcraft as it was defined in the modern Christian demonology of the time.
 People were normally accused by their neighbors for having caused harm on them, their animals or their farm by the use of enchanted food or drink.
-People in general does not appear to have believed in the Devil's Pact and neither the accusers, witnesses or the accused normally mentioned Satan at all until they were interrogated by the authorities, who used torture to adjust the confessions of the accused witches to modern demonology and the Devil's Pact and Sabbath of Satan described in the witchcraft handbooks of the continent.
+People in general does not appear to have believed in the Devil's Pact and neither the accusers, witnesses nor the accused normally mentioned Satan at all until they were interrogated by the authorities, who used torture to adjust the confessions of the accused witches to modern demonology and the Devil's Pact and Sabbath of Satan described in the witchcraft handbooks of the continent.
 While the belief in Satanic witchcraft was rare among the peasantry, however, the belief in werewolves were strong and accusations was directed toward people accused of having harmed others while in their wolfe-shape: these form of accusations were also transformed in to witch trials by the authorities, who adjusted the confessions of the accused to fit the modern Christian witchcraft ideology.
 Torture was commonplace in Baltic witch trials, as was the ordeal by water, and the method of execution was to be burned alive at the stake, only in rare cases commuted to being decapitated beforehand.

 The name of the accused are seldom documented, but the majority appear to have been elderly people of the peasantry, often cunning folk or their relatives.
 Men appear to have been accused about as often as women and in some regions even more often: of the 206 accused in Estonia were the gender is known, 60 % were men.
 The Baltic witch trials were normally against only one or at the most four people at the same time, and large trials, such as the Paide witch trials with nine accused in 1615, was rare.

-A difficulty in the research of Baltic witch trials was the fact the peasantry was under the serfdom of the nobility and any crime committed by a peasant was thereby under the private jurisdiction of the local landlord, who could conduct a private trial on his or her estate.
-The German Baltic landlords seldom documented and preserved any protocol over the witch trials they conducted on their estates, and the result is the majority of the Baltic witch trials are those conducted in the cities during the 17th-century.
+A difficulty in the research of Baltic witch trials was that the peasantry was under the serfdom of the nobility and any crime committed by a peasant was thereby under the private jurisdiction of the local landlord, who could conduct a private trial on his or her estate.
+The German Baltic landlords seldom documented and preserved any protocol over the witch trials they conducted on their estates, and the result is that the majority of the Baltic witch trials are those conducted in the cities during the 17th-century.

-Of those witch trials were documentation is preserved, 140 are known in Estonia between 1520 and 1725.
-Of those witchcraft executions were documentation are preserved, 65 were conducted between 1610 and 1650, of which 29 were women and 26 men.
+Of those witch trials where documentation is preserved, 140 are known in Estonia between 1520 and 1725.
+Of those witchcraft executions where documentation is preserved, 65 were conducted between 1610 and 1650, of which 29 were women and 26 men.